xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 The Combinatorial BLAS is an extensible distributed-memory parallel graph library offering a small but powerful set of linear algebra primitives specifically targeting graph analytics.
-We use it in Skylark to represent sparse matrices.
+We use it in libSkylark to represent sparse matrices.

 *Installation:*